joyjoie/Logic-Enhanced-BERT-for-QA-Tasks/README.md

 Each code cell should be executed sequentially to ensure that the model setup, dataset preparation, and training occur in the correct order.
 Once trained, the model can be used for inference, and you can tweak various parameters to explore the model's behavior.

-To prepare the dataset, execute the code cell inside the `data_preparation.ipynb`, load the data from TriviaQA dataset, then prompt the LLM to get the formal semantic representation and save them to a csv file.
+To prepare the dataset, execute the code cell inside the `data_preparation.ipynb`.
+Load the data from TriviaQA dataset, then prompt the LLM to get the formal semantic representation and save them to a csv file.

-To train the baseline model, execute the code cell inside the `baseline_qa.ipynb` sequentially, first load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.
+To train the baseline model, execute the code cell inside the `baseline_qa.ipynb` sequentially.
+Load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.

-To perform the experiment 1 (train the BERT with only the formal semantic representations (logic forms)), execute the code cell inside the `exp1_logical.ipynb` sequentially, first load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.
+To perform the experiment 1 (train the BERT with only the formal semantic representations (logic forms)), execute the code cell inside the `exp1_logical.ipynb` sequentially.
+Load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.

-To perform the experiment 2 (train the BERT with the combination of natural language and formal semantic representations), execute the code cell inside the `exp2_logical_natural.ipynb` sequentially, first load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.
+To perform the experiment 2 (train the BERT with the combination of natural language and formal semantic representations), execute the code cell inside the `exp2_logical_natural.ipynb` sequentially.
+Load the train dataset from the csv file, intialize the custom model and execute the training loop, load the evaluate dataset, and execute the evaluation loop.